Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/index.md

 1. Locate [{{site.base_gateway}}'s template files](/gateway/latest/reference/configuration/#custom-nginx-templates) and make a copy of `nginx_kong.lua`.
 1. Add a `log_format` section on the root level of the config file which includes the `$sent_http_Kong_Request_ID` variable.

-   In the following example, we created a new log format named `customformat`.
+   In the following example, we create a new log format named `customformat`.
    It's a copy of the default `combined` log format, but the last line adds `$sent_http_Kong_Request_ID`, preceded by the string `Kong-Request-ID=`.
    Marking the variable this way is optional, and will make testing the feature easier.